H2Cyber/VolDiff/README.md

 ./VolDiff.sh path/to/baseline.vmem path/to/infected.vmem profile [Options]
 </pre>

-The recommanded options to use with VolDiff are:
+The recommended options to use with VolDiff are:

  `--process-checks` : check process parent/child relationships, execution path, unusual loaded DLLs etc.